siwoo-jung/siwoo-jung.github.io/_tabs/about.md

 <hr>

 - Technical Engineer @ [Enov8](https://www.enov8.com/).
 - Master's student in computer science at the Georgia Institute of Technology.
 - Open source contributor - [_microsoft-presidio_](https://github.com/microsoft/presidio)

-- Former process and project engineer, as well as a researcher in the hydrogen field.
+- Former process and project engineer, as well as a researcher in the hydrogen field.x
 - Actively transitioning into the technology industry, driven by passion and enthusiasm for the field.

 ## Work Experience